Oregon Ducks

 The Oregon Ducks are the intercollegiate athletic teams that represent the University of Oregon, located in Eugene.
-The Ducks compete at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Pac-12 Conference.
+The Ducks compete at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Big Ten Conference.
 With eighteen varsity teams, Oregon is best known for its American football team and track and field program, which has helped Eugene gain a reputation as "Track Town, USA".
 Oregon's main rivalries are with the Oregon State Beavers (the Civil War) and the Washington Huskies.

 Nicknames and mascot history

 Oregon teams were originally known as Webfoots, possibly as early as the 1890s.
 The Webfoots name originally applied to a group of fishermen from the coast of Massachusetts who had been heroes during the American Revolutionary War; their descendants had settled in Oregon's Willamette Valley in the 19th century and the name stayed with them.
 A naming contest in 1926 won by Oregonian sports editor L. H. Gregory made the Webfoots name official, and a subsequent student vote in 1932 affirmed the nickname, chosen over other suggested nicknames such as Pioneers, Trappers, Lumberjacks, Wolves, and Yellow Jackets.

 Ducks, with their webbed feet, began to be associated with the team in the 1920s, and live duck mascots were adopted to represent the team.
-Journalists, especially headline writers, also adopted the shorter Duck nickname, but it wasn't until the 1940s that the image of Donald Duck, permitted via a handshake deal between Walt Disney and Oregon athletic director Leo Harris, cemented the image of the Duck as the school's mascot.
+Journalists, especially headline writers, also adopted the shorter Duck nickname, but it was not until the 1940s that the image of Donald Duck, permitted via a handshake deal between Walt Disney and Oregon athletic director Leo Harris, cemented the image of the Duck as the school's mascot.
 Both nicknames were still in use well into the 1970s.

 In 1978, a student cartoonist came up with a new duck image, but students rejected the alternative by a 2-to-1 margin.
-Although Donald wasn't on that ballot, the University Archivist declared that the election made Ducks the school's official mascot, replacing Webfoots.
+Although Donald was not on that ballot, the University Archivist declared that the election made Ducks the school's official mascot, replacing Webfoots.

 Varsity programs

-The University of Oregon sponsors teams in eight men's and twelve women's NCAA sanctioned sports, primarily competing in the Pac-12 Conference and acrobatics & tumbling competing in the National Collegiate Acrobatics & Tumbling Association, and lacrosse and indoor track & field teams competing in the Mountain Pacific Sports Federation.
+The University of Oregon sponsors teams in eight men's and twelve women's NCAA sanctioned sports.
+The Ducks primarily compete in the Big Ten Conference with exception to Acrobatics & tumbling (National Collegiate Acrobatics & Tumbling Association) and women's beach Volleyball (Mountain Pacific Sports Federation).